kswada77/ImageNet/README.md

 ---
 ## Step Overview
-Estimated required time depends on your machine and network environment.
+Regarding to **estimated required time**:
-Estimated time shown in the table below is the case of **my machine and network environment** for reference.
+  - depends on your machine and network environment.
+  - Estimated time shown in the table below is **the case of my machine and network environment** for reference.
 At my environment, STEP No.2 and No.5 took more than XX hours for each.
 **You can start No.5 in parallel** with No.3 and No.4 after finishing No.2.

 No. | STEP | file size | required est. time | emoji